Research

 3. PET-enabled Dual-Energy CT

-We explore a novel concept based on PET/CT physics and advanced image reconstruction algorithms to enable dual-energy or multi-energy spectral CT imaging using combined PET and CT scanning.
-This PET-enabled dual-energy CT method can add a new dimension of tissue composition information on top of existing PET/CT functional imaging without costly hardware upgrades or increasing radiation exposure.
-Novel applications of this technique are being explored for PET parametric imaging.
+Understanding tissue compositions can be crucial for advancing molecular imaging.
+This may be done by using X-ray spectral CT imaging but with critical technical limitations when combined with PET/CT.
+We have developed a novel concept based on PET/CT physics and advanced image reconstruction algorithms to enable dual-energy CT imaging using combined PET and CT scanning.
+This PET-enabled dual-energy CT method can add a new dimension of tissue composition information alongside existing PET/CT functional imaging, without the need for costly hardware upgrades or increasing radiation exposure.
+We are currently exploring innovative applications of this technique, particularly in parametric PET imaging of bone marrow.

 Funding Acknowledgements: